SixArm/venn/README.md

   * `or`

+Example:

+    $ venn union a b c
+    $ venn or a b c
+    => print lines that are in any of a, b, c

 ### Intersection

 Set theory operation (A intersection B).

-Print lines that are in every one of the inputs.
+Print lines that are in all of the input streams.

 Also known as "logical and", "logical conjunction".